Katlicia/Dead-by-Daylight-FPS-Boost/README.md

 # Dead-by-Daylight-FPS-Boost
 Dead by Daylight FPS Boost

+How do I use this?
+- Open up the zip folder and execute the dbd_script.exe.

 Do I get banned from this?
 - No it just removes the fps limiter.